zarashima/shopping-cart-test-materials/README.md

 - To apply E2E test
 - To use different automation tools/solutions.

-**But the ultimate goal is to answer the question: Can we release this version?**
+**But the ultimate goal is to answer this concern: To determine the status of the current AUT version**

 # Plan
 Test materials are updated at the end of every week